Aurelia (cnidarian): Appearance

+Anatomy

+The medusa stage of Aurelia is composed of approximately 95% water.
+The tentacles along the bell of moon jellyfish as well as the oral arms have stinging cells called cnidocytes.
+The cnidocytes contain a nematocyst, the part of the jelly that actually stings.
+The adult moon jellyfish has one stomach, usually divided into 4 sections, though there can be varying numbers of sections.

 Feeding

 The diet of Aurelia is similar to that of other jellyfish.
 They primarily feed on zooplankton.
 They may prey on or compete with commercially important fish and their larvae, as well as cause several issues for trawling boats when large aggregations occur, as they may clog and damage fishing nets as well as force fisherman to relocate.

 Characteristics

 They are able to sense light and dark and up and down due to rhopalia around the bell margin.
-After many tests on frogs, it was determined that A. aurita has a proteinaceous venom that causes muscle twitching by inducing the irreversible depolarization of the muscle membrane that is believed to be caused by an increase in the membrane’s permeability to sodium ions.
+After many tests on frogs, it was determined that A. aurita has a proteinaceous venom that causes muscle twitching by inducing the irreversible depolarization of the muscle membrane that is believed to be caused by an increase in the membrane's permeability to sodium ions.

 Reproduction

 The medusa stage of the jellyfish reproduce sexually.
 The males release strings of sperm and the females ingest them.
 Once the ciliated larvae develop from the egg, they settle on or near the sea floor and develop into benthic polyps.
 The polyps then reproduce asexually and bud into ephyrae which later turn into medusae.